-The William Inman Prize was set up with a bequest from Dr William S. Inman, who died in 1968.
-Dr Inman was an ophthalmic surgeon and psychoanalyst and the prize was established in memory of his work and to recognise “the best original work on psychosomatic ophthalmology in The British Journal of Medical Psychology (now Psychology and Psychotherapy: Theory, Research and Practice) or other medical journal approved by the Society”.
+The William Inman Prize was set up with a bequest from Dr William S. Inman, who died in 1968, to recognise “the best original work on psychosomatic ophthalmology in The British Journal of Medical Psychology (now Psychology and Psychotherapy: Theory, Research and Practice) or other medical journal approved by the Society”.

-The Society's Research Board makes the award every five years; the next award will be made in 2020.
+The Research Board makes the award every five years.

 The 2020 round is now open and nominations are welcome until 5pm on Monday 01 June 2020.

 For further details on how to make a nomination please contact the Research and Impact Grants and Awards Administrator